 Verification Timeframes

 The time it takes varies.
 Third-party services can finish checks within hours or even minutes.
 Direct contact with schools may take days or weeks.
+Graduate-level degrees often get more scrutiny than undergraduate ones.
+Large companies often use automated verification systems, while smaller businesses might handle it manually.
+Either way, using an official verification portal makes the process easier for everyone by giving quick access to authentic educational records.

 Get a Real Degree — Bachelor’s, Master’s, or PhD – What’s the Easiest Degree To Get?